Rovaniemi Travel Guide

 From November until March, ice sculpture designers construct an Arctic Snow Hotel every year.
 This spectacular accommodation attracts many tourists from all over the world.

 Delicious local food

 Lappish food tastes delicious both in fine dining restaurants and by a campfire out in the wilderness.
 For culinary excursions into the local world of flavours, try the seasonal Lappi á la carte and Rovaniemi menus in the various restaurants around town.

-It is easy to find excellent flight connections from Helsinki to Rovaniemi, so within a short time, you can be in the natural element, where you will forget about the busy life, annoying noise and agreements.
+It is easy to find excellent flight connections from Helsinki to Rovaniemi.
+Within a short time, you can be in the natural element, where you will forget about the busy life, annoying noise and agreements.

-Then company TUI has flight connection to Rovaniemi and also connections to Kuusamo, Kittila, Ivalo airport in Finnish Lapland.
+The company TUI also has flight connections to Rovaniemi from the UK and connections to Kuusamo, Kittila, Ivalo airport in Finnish Lapland.